top of page

 When I started blogging on Wix, I quickly realized rendering mathematic symbols would not be straightforward.
-By understanding why Tex and Latex don't work in Wix, I found 2 solutions.
 In this post I'll explain why and how I searched for mathematic symbol support.
-Then I will compare two options to display mathematic symbols in a Wix blog.
-Both options happen to use Mathjax.
+Then I will compare two alternatives to tex for displaying mathematic symbols in a Wix blog.
+All options happen to use Mathjax.

 Background